xuxw98/ESAM/docs/dataset_preparation.md

 #### 3RScan:

 Download 3RScan dataset from [here](https://github.com/WaldJohannaU/3RScan?tab=readme-ov-file).
-You can acquire '3RScan' folder which contain several scenes renamed as ['000', '001', ...].
+Then put downloaded scenes in a folder named '3RScan' and rename the scenes as ['000', '001', ...].

 For 3RScan, link '3RScan' folder to the folder 'data/3RScan', then run: